-WHEREAS, similar to the test-fixated reforms imposed on P-12 public schools by No Child Left Behind and Race To The Top, RTTP's and the Council on Accreditation of Educator Preparation's (CAEP) requirements for teacher education programs are being implemented without pilot studies, without a solid research base and without professional consensus in the field about their value.
-To make their case, proponents of RTTP and CAEP rely on the assumed reliability and validity of value-added measures based on test scores, on what constitute best practices, and on analogies between medicine and teaching.
-All of these have been convincingly challengedii; and
+Similar to the test fixated reforms imposed on P-12 public schools by NCLB and RTTP, RTTP's and CAEP's requirements for professional education programs are being implemented without pilot studies, without a solid research base and without professional consensus in the field about their value.
+To make their case, RTTP and CAEP rely on the MET studies on the assumed reliability and validity of value added measures based on test scores, on what constitutes best practices, and on analogies between medicine and teaching.
+All of these have been convincingly challenged.ii

-WHEREAS, we, as professional teacher educators, teachers, and scholars in our field, believe that teacher education programs must be responsible for developing their own local criteria for evaluating their graduates.
+As professional teacher educators and scholars in our field, we believe that teacher education programs must be responsible for developing their own local criteria for evaluating their graduates.
 These criteria should be developed in collaboration with the schools and communities that the programs serve and be informed by the knowledge and professional experiences educators in those programs bring to their work.
 The mission of teacher education also consists of helping students become critical participants and agents for change in the schools where they work.
-Given the increasing responsibilities placed on teachers and the programs that educate them, such as the need to prepare graduates to teach growing English Language Learners, special-needs and immigrant student populations, as well as the increasing numbers of students who live in poverty, resource standards should be given preeminence in any evaluative system, so that teacher education programs can provide a quality education to future teachers; and
+We believe that assessments of programs should give equal weight to the resources available to the programs to carry out their mission.
+Given the increasing responsibilities placed on teachers and the programs that educate them, such as the need to prepare graduates to teach growing English Language Learners (ELL), special needs and immigrant student populations, as well as the increasing numbers of students who live in poverty, resource standards should be given preeminence in any evaluative system, so that teacher education programs can provide a quality education to future teachers.

-WHEREAS, as experienced, professional educators, and because we are vitally concerned about the education of our future teachers, we cannot in good conscience support assessment systems that narrowly define the preparation of our teacher candidates and encroach on our academic freedom.
+As experienced, professional educators, and because we are vitally concerned about the education of our future teachers, we cannot in good conscience support assessment systems that narrowly define the preparation of our teacher candidates and encroach on our academic freedom.
+We, therefore object to the implementation of CAEP in its current form and to RTTP's school profiles and edTPA, and urge that there be further discussions before these are implemented ii Berliner, D. (2014).
+Effects of inequality and poverty vs. teachers and schooling on America's youth" Teachers College Record Volume 116 Number 1, 2014, p. -

-WHEREAS, current accountability policies reinforced by edTPA and CAEP reduce the practice of teaching to a series of quantifiable behaviors that do not capture the complexity and nuance of teaching.
-There has been no trial period established for evaluating the effects of edTPA on teacher candidates or teacher education programs.
-Finally, the cost of edTPA, which is \$300 per candidate, puts an undue burden on our students; therefore be it i See David Berliner et al for discussion of how this crisis was manufactured.
+CAEP and edTPA reduce the practice of teaching to a series of quantifiable behaviors that do not capture the complexity and nuance of teaching There has been no trial period established for evaluating the effects of edTPA on teacher candidates or teacher education programs.
+Finally, the cost of edTPA, which is \$300 per candidate, puts an undue burden on our students.